How Does The Medicare Advantage Open Enrollment Period Work?

 - Move to a different Medicare Advantage plan.

 - Drop your Medicare Advantage plan and stay with Original Medicare.
 If you do this and need drug coverage, you have until March 31 to add a Medicare Part D (prescription drug) plan.

 Remember, you need to be enrolled in Original Medicare (Part A and Part B) before you’re eligible to sign up for any Medicare Advantage or prescription drug plan.

 If you do not yet have Original Medicare, check out your Medicare enrollment options so you know when and how to sign up.
 If you’re turning 65 soon, it’s smart to start researching your coverage options now.

 Why Enroll In A Medicare Advantage Plan?

 If you are new to Medicare, you might be wondering what a Medicare Advantage plan is and how you can sign up.
 These plans are a great option if you need coverage beyond what Original Medicare (Part A and Part B) offers.

 For example, you might want dental, vision, and hearing insurance.
 Or maybe you have regular medications and need prescription drug coverage, which you can’t receive through Original Medicare.
 Knowing how the two options compare helps you benefit the most from your coverage.

-Other Medicare Advantage Enrollment Periods
+What Are Other Medicare Advantage Enrollment Periods?

 Medicare can seem complicated, but it doesn’t have to be.
-Check out our Medicare Information section for details on enrollment, costs, options, and coverage comparisons.
+Check out our Medicare information section for details on enrollment, costs, options, and coverage comparisons.